ciscocandidate/400-101/SPOTO-213q-optimized.md

 ## Q33.

-Which statement about a Cisco APIC controller versus a more traditional SON controller is true?
+Which statement about a Cisco APIC controller versus a more traditional SDN controller is true?

 A. APIC uses a policy agent to translate policies into instructions.